richardcrng/fireactive/website/docs/quick-start/active-class-101.md

 - the data has not yet been inserted into the database; and that
 - by default, therefore, there is no syncing to or from the database for this `User`.

-We can confirm this by checking the `_id` property and using the default `.syncOpts` prototype method:
+We can confirm this by checking the `_id` property and using the default ActiveClass prototype `.syncOpts` method:

 <JsTsTabs>
 <TabItem value="js">